 We invite all attendees to block within the OAH room block to save up to $100 per night.

-Attendees of the 2019 OAH Annual Meeting are invited to reserve their rooms under the OAH room block at a discounted rate (saving OAH attendees over $100 a night).
+Attendees of the 2019 OAH Annual Meeting are invited to reserve their rooms under the OAH room block at a discounted rate.
 These discounted rates are limited and only available until March 14, 2019 or until the block is filled.

 Rates do not include taxes.
 All reservations must be accompanied by a first night room deposit, or guaranteed with a major credit card.
 Reservations must be cancelled no later than 72 hours prior to the scheduled arrival date to receive a refund of the deposit.